Premier TEFL

 Milan, Italy, 20135

-Milan Image Art Fair, the most important and renowned Italian exhibition entirely dedicated to the photographic image, now in its 12th edition, is back from 23 to 26 March 2023.
+Milan Image Art Fair, the most important and renowned Italian exhibition entirely dedicated to the photographic image, is back from 11 to 14 April 2024.

 SPECIAL PROJECTS